Onyx-Protocol/Onyx/docs/core/get-started/sdk.md

 gem 'chain-sdk', '~> 1.0.0', require: 'chain'
 ```

-## JavaScript
+## Node.js

-The Chain Node SDK is available [via NPM](https://www.npmjs.com/package/chain-sdk).
+The Chain Node.js SDK is available [via npm](https://www.npmjs.com/package/chain-sdk).
 Make sure to use the most recent version whose major and minor components (major.minor.x) match your version of Chain Core.
 Node 4 or greater is required.

-For most applications, you can simply add Chain to your package.json with the following command:
+For most applications, you can simply add Chain to your `package.json` with the following command:

 ```
 npm install --save chain-sdk@1.0.0